 Site Selection

-Three locations within the Niger Delta wetlands were selected based on the extent of heavy metal pollution and the presence of phytoremediating plant species.
+Three locations within the Niger Delta wetlands were selected based on the extent of heavy metal pollution and the presence of hyper accumulating species.
 The selection was guided by historical pollution data and preliminary site assessments.

 Sample Collection